larson-group/clubb_release/Readme.txt

    explanation of these minimization algorithms can be found in _Numerical Recipes in Fortran 90_.
    Sometimes the variable names in HOC's zt and the LES grads files will differ.
-   Currently, it is only possible to tune for variables that occur in zt.
+   Currently, it is only possible to tune for variables that occur in zt grid.

 5. Edit run_tuner.bash to use your namelists